Bio

 lookingatcnqueterre

 Having become a professional malcontent long before becoming a professional, I found refuge in that age-old shelter for dissatisfied types worldwide: the academia.
-I occasionally venture outside of the proverbial ivory tower, but having found no place that seems better whilst simultaneously harbouring the same amount of humans with predilection for reading and discussing ideas, I decided to stick around.
+I occasionally ventured outside of the proverbial ivory tower, but having found no place that seems better whilst simultaneously harbouring the same amount of humans with predilection for reading and discussing ideas, I decided to stick around.
+I’m still looking, though, and now am devoting increasingly more time to non-academic endeavours.

 I am lucky to have lived in 10 cities and five countries – having been born in Belgrade, Serbia (though, if you count Yugoslavia too, that’s more than one country!) and then moving, in no particular order, to the UK (Oxford, Bristol, London, Cambridge, Durham, and Newcastle), Hungary (Budapest), Denmark (Copenhagen), and New Zealand (Auckland).
-Though the pandemic and demands of a full-time job mean I have become, to my irritation, more stationary over the past few years, I still love travelling, especially to places I haven’t been before.
+In the past year(s), however, I have been progressively withdrawing from urban environments, so now spend a significant portion of my time in what they call ‘nature’.

 When I don’t teach or write, or travel, I do research, but most of my time is spent on thinking.
 Thinking and walking are probably my two favourite activities.
 Often in combination.